keerthan-ugrani/keerthan-ugrani/README.md

 ## About Me

 A results-driven 📊 Data & ML Engineer currently pursuing a **Master's in Data and Computer Science** at Universität Heidelberg.
-I specialize in building adaptive data analytics pipelines, deploying ML-driven inference services, and designing scalable ETL architectures — with hands-on experience at **Daimler Truck AG** and **Fraunhofer IPA**.
+I specialize in building adaptive data analytics pipelines, deploying ML-driven inference services, and designing scalable ETL architectures, with hands-on experience at **Daimler Truck AG** and **Fraunhofer IPA**.

 Passionate about applying machine learning and LLMs to solve real-world industrial problems, from battery health monitoring to medical data retrieval.